Chapter 7.2 – Cruise Ports

 5. Localization of Cruise Supply Chains

 This new environment creates opportunities for the consolidation and globalization of supplies.
 It also impacts the local and regional supply bases as improvement in the speed and fluidity of logistics operations requires the coordination of several suppliers.
-Simultaneously, the major cruise lines have also developed their supply chain infrastructure and support so that they now have strategic control points within major cruise destination hubs.
+Simultaneously, the major cruise lines have also developed their supply chain infrastructure and support to have strategic control points within major cruise destination hubs.
 Venice and Barcelona are two such hubs in the Mediterranean.
-However, there is an increasing requirement by the cruise lines to offer more local, regional and specialized products as part of the onboard guest experience.
+However, there is an increasing requirement for cruise lines to offer more local, regional, and specialized products as part of the onboard guest experience.
 Therefore, local procurement remains a countervailing force to standard procurement.
 There is also an increased focus on the real cost of supplying goods to the ship, rather than just the commodity cost itself.
 Increasingly, there is also a focus on the environmental cost related to ship supply.

 Related Topics